La muñeca menor: Chágara

 A chágara, found in Puerto Rico and other Caribbean Islands, is a type of edible crustacean: shrimp, prawn or crayfish, fished from rivers and freshwater streams by locals.
 In the story's many analysis the chágara is called different things, sometimes a river prawn.

 Feminism

 Palaemon Jamaiciensis, Species of fresh water Prawn within West Indies.
 Possibly within the same family as the Chágara.

-It is important to note Ferré's idea of how masculine and feminine writing have the possibility of showing similar aspects when it comes to the themes within the story, specifically noting how she perceived the feminine viewpoint as being "subversive and daring".
+Ferré's believes masculine and feminine writing can show similar aspects when it comes to the themes within the story, specifically noting how she perceived the feminine viewpoint as being "subversive and daring".
 This specific to the ways in which society has come to view dolls as being nothing but innocent, yet within this story they are portrayed differently, this is the result of male writers suppressing women's roles within society.
 The story in itself changes the way in which the traditional woman may be fetished, it gives the story its own power to counteract how women are objectified within the arts.